-Converse: providing various outlets for discussion, critique or for the exploration of new artistic techniques, ISZAF assists with constructive outlets for artistic conversation on all levels both within the ISZAF community and the community abroad.
-In addition, ISZAF works in diverse ways with artists and their galleries through their programmes for its’ members and supporters, curators and arts professional, and our arts consultancy services.
+Converse: Providing various outlets for discussion, critique or for the exploration of new artistic techniques, ISZAF assists with constructive outlets for artistic conversation on all levels both within the ISZAF community and the community abroad.
+In addition, ISZAF works in diverse ways with artists and their galleries through their programmes for its’ members and supporters, curators and arts professionals.

-Convey: creating a platform for artists and their work to have greater visibility within greater China, ISZAF brings audiences and collectors close the work of the artists through various media outlets (digital & print), individual gallery or group shows, and community art events.
+Convey: Creating a platform for artists and their work to have greater visibility within greater China, ISZAF brings audiences and collectors close to the work of the artists through various media outlets (digital & print), individual gallery or group shows, and community art events.

 ISZAF Administrative Team